ptr-tsukuyomi/download_favorited_images/readme.md

 This is the tool that download images you favorited on twitter.

-This tool requires Windows 8 (Windows Server 2012) and later because it depends on Windows Runtime (WinRT).
+This tool requires Json.NET (Newtonsoft.Json).

 How to use
 ----------